RALabJieSun/PatchConvRNN-for-LTSF-in-Process-Industries/README.md

     RFC_STD#5

-  - Thickness of outlet strips for Stands 1, 4 and 5:
+  - Thicknesses of outlet strips for Stands 1, 4 and 5:

-    THK_STD#1,
+    THK_STD#1

-    THK_STD#4,
+    THK_STD#4

     THK_STD#5

-## 2.3 Characteristics And Split Of The Dataset
+## 2.3 Characteristics And Split of the Dataset

 * **High-time resolution:** Millisecond data acquisition provides high temporal resolution data for high-precision prediction tasks.